K-Chethika/The-Icing-Room-Cake-Shop/README.md

 ## 📄 License

-This project was created for educational and portfolio purposes.
+This project was created for **educational and portfolio purposes**.